-US-China trade talks extend into evening of second day: source
+US-China trade talks extend into evening of second day: Source

-A second day of U.S.-China trade talks in Beijing extended into Tuesday evening, a source with knowledge of the meetings said, as the world's two largest economies looked to resolve a bitter trade dispute.

-BEIJING: A second day of U.S.-China trade talks in Beijing extended into Tuesday evening, a source with knowledge of the meetings said, as the world's two largest economies looked to resolve a bitter trade dispute.
+BEIJING: A second day of US-China trade talks in Beijing extended into Tuesday (Jan 8) evening, a source with knowledge of the meetings said, as the world's two largest economies looked to resolve a bitter trade dispute.

 The source confirmed to Reuters that talks were "ongoing", but few other details had emerged.